pollination/dragonfly-annual-energy-use/README.md

 # dragonfly-annual-energy-use
-Dragonfly annual energy recipe for Pollination

-Use this recipe to calculate annual energy for a DFJSON model.
+Calculate annual energy use intensity (EUI) for a Dragonfly model.